Is enhancing your writing productivity at the top of your to-do list?

 You can even consider saving your sources and relevant links as PDFs.
 That way, you still have access to them, without having to browse the internet (and getting distracted by social media updates on the way).

 Additionally, think about getting a to-do app.
-Productivity tools like Asana and Todo help many stay on course throughout the day, from tracking their word count to updating their social media profiles at peak times – that is, when they do have time to check out their social networks.
+Productivity tools like Asana and Trello help many stay on course throughout the day, from tracking their word count to updating their social media profiles at peak times – that is, when they do have time to check out their social networks.

 Use dictation software